19-03-92 to 21-03-92 Durban-Cape Town

 Neville arrived a few minutes after I wrote the last paragraph and we set off for Vanderbijl Park, where we gathered our goodies and split for Durban just after midnight.
 The trip down was punctuated by cold pizza and Radio Orion.
 That is where I had my first inkling of a possible hitch in our plans.
 The radio mentioned a cruise ship in Durban Harbour.
 We thought it was a joke until we reached Durban, as we navigated down West Street I looked towards the harbour and saw the distinctive twin funnels.
 My scream awoke about 68% of Durban and we put the helm about and headed for the ocean terminal.
 Lo and behold, the Canberra was alongside, having arrived the previous evening at 17H00.
 We bailed out for some quick photography before heading for a closer look.
 She was so beautiful!

 The next morning was grey and overcast, we were between East London and PE by now and Cecil had told us that the PE branch of the WSS had contacted the Master to get the ship to slow down and come closer inshore, as they had hired a launch and were coming out to see her.
-The Canberra duly complied and we saw the tiny little ski boat bashing her way past the ship, retrieving a life belt thrown off the ship.
+The Canberra duly complied and we saw the tiny little ski boat bashing her way past the ship, attempting to retrieve a life belt thrown off the ship.
 There was no sign of the sun.
+Milk Wilkinson sent me the image below of the ship powering through the waves while they watched.

 Our fellow passengers, seemed very curious as to why we were doing this short trip, but how do you explain to someone who has been on the ship since Southampton how you feel about the Canberra?
 Personally, I love her, she is a real lady and a total classic ship.
 She is comfortable and well run and it is obvious from everybody that has sailed on her before, very well loved.
 Besides who knows if I would ever have this chance again.
 (Sadly I never did).